Welcome to all new Durham University Freshers - undergrad, postgrad, and staff!

 Alternatively, if you're in Durham, why not come along to one of our sessions?
 Go is easy to learn, and we're always happy to teach new beginners.
 If you're not in Durham, the British Go Association has a list of other clubs.

-Durham Go Club runs an annual tournament, in the summer after exams.
-Details of previous tournaments are below:
+Durham Go Club runs an annual tournament, in the summer after exams:

 For more information about the club, please email the Exec.

 For questions, comments and suggestions on this site, please email the webmaster.